 It Gives a Good Baseline

-Regularly checking on employee engagement levels in a natural way helps you maintain a constant picture of the overall passion and commitment level of your entire organisation.
+Regularly checking on employee engagement levels in a natural way helps you maintain a constant picture of the overall passion and commitment level of your entire organisation and its work environment.
 Knowing where you stand on a very regular basis will help you make informed decisions.

 It Can Improve Your Bottom Line